Buffalo, NY Personal Injury Lawyer You Can Trust

 Generally speaking, statutes of limitations exist to ensure defendants don’t have deteriorated evidence used against them and so that they can receive a fair and timely trial without the threat of a lawsuit constantly hanging over their head.

-Get experienced, determined legal representation
+Get an experienced, determined personal injury lawyer

-Recovering compensation after a serious accident should be simple.
+Recovering compensation after a serious injury should be simple.
 Unfortunately, the reality is this process can be extremely complicated.
 A lot of insurance companies use different tactics to reduce their liability and avoid paying out large claims.

 If you’ve been hurt, our law firm can deal with the insurance company and help you hold the negligent party accountable.
 Contact us to schedule your free case evaluation.
 We serve clients in Buffalo and Western New York.
 We also offer representation on a contingency fee basis, which means you pay no fees unless we make a financial recovery in your case.